Workshop Options and Dance Calling

-Within the context of dancing excellent dances, we will spend time exploring global terminology as a tool to build community and learn (and dance) the whole dance.
-The teaching language will be global and geography-based, referring to position rather than gender.
+While dancing excellent dances, we will look at global terminology as a tool to build community and learn (and dance) the whole dance.
+The teaching language will be global and geography-based, referring to position rather than gender roles.
 You will have the opportunity to dance all roles in a dance - learning the whole pattern.
 If you are interested in looking at a new way of teaching or building a dance community, you’ll leave with some tools and food for thought.
 If you want to dance a variety of enjoyable dances, the teaching language has the benefit of simplicity and clarity…there will be plenty of good dancing.
 This workshop can be one session and also works really well as a full week.

 "Adore Brooke's insight and approach." - camper at BACDS Mendocino English Dance Week 2003